This article is based on barton gellman’s “how to reach me securely”. This article was formerly known as “How to reach Matt Mitchell securely”.

 How…to set up an account on wire.com and reach matt.

 Pseudonymous or let matt know its me?
 The first decision you will need to make is if you want to keep your identity secret(ish) or let me know who you are.
 I recommend you try for pseudonymity.
 If you are ok with me knowing who you are skip to step 2 below.
 Otherwise, to remain pseudonymous first create a new email address on Protonmail or Tutanota , (if you use tor browser you will probably want to go with tutanota).
 When you sign up on wire use an alias or nickname.
 Also I would recommend doing all this from public WiFi like at a library.
 Otherwise go to the next step.
 NOTE: if you make a free account on tutanota it must be logged into at least once every 6 months or they will lock it down and you will forever lose access to it.
 You won’t need the account again unless you forget your wire password. if you pay for your tutanota account you are linking your payment details to that account which might ruin the whole pseudonymous thing.
+I also not one to spread conspiracy theories but there is the curious footnote in this news story where someone in their defense claimed tutanota was not what it appears to be.

 - Create an account using your web browser so wire only needs an email address.
 There are a few ways to create an account and use wire.
 An app for computers and phones or just a webpage.